GoogleCloudPlatform/community/tutorials/absence-alerts-stackdriver/index.md

 for a metric called `task_latency_distribution`.
 The app code has been extended to tag the time series with partition labels and run indefinitely.

-If you run the test app on a Google Cloud Compute Engine instance, Google Kubernetes Engine, or Google Cloud serverless environment you do not need to create a service account or download the credentials.
+If you run the test app on a Compute Engine instance, Google Kubernetes Engine, or Google Cloud serverless environment, then you do not need to create a service account or download the credentials.
 For details, see [Setting up authentication](https://cloud.google.com/monitoring/docs/reference/libraries#setting_up_authentication).

 ### Install Go